 Start the commentary at the very beginning of the episode, on the countdown.

-I’m watching the Blu-ray.
-Start the commentary after the Syncopy logo, on the countdown.
+I’m watching the R1 DVD version.
+Start the commentary after the studio logo along with the wisps of flame, on the countdown.